SAFEHR-data/Garden-Path/docs/hitchhikers_guide.md

 # R/RStudio
 - There is an installation of R (version 4.1) and RStudio with basic packages.
-- A mirror of packages available on CRAN has been developed and thus the installation of package is possible:
+- A mirror of packages available on CRAN has been developed and thus the installation of packages is possible:
-	- Specifically, rstan and brms installatio
-SPOTlight Data
-￼
-
-Id
-5cbce1b2-768f-4161-b4ff-ce45db2ada5d

-Creator
-AA
-AL-HINDAWI, Ahmed (UNIVERSITY COLLEGE LONDON HOSPITALS NHS FOUNDATION TRUST) Type import

-Status
-approved

-Workspace

-- Copy and paste the link from the azure machine learning details
+	- Specifically, we've tested `rstan` and `brms` installations as they require downloading and compilation capabilities.

 # Airlock
 To transfer files into the workspace/VM - there are two things you'll need: